 Each level of follow-up is different, too.
 The virtual assistant isn’t just spamming the same message in hopes that the lead will convert out of sheer irritation.
 Instead, the virtual assistant may follow up a few times in the first week, then once a week, then once a month, each time generating naturalistic language to provide new or useful information to the lead based on the data you’ve gathered on them.

-Conversational AI Can Augment SDRs or Be There When You Don’t Have SDRs
+Conversational Marketing Can Augment SDRs or Be There When You Don’t Have SDRs

 Sales-development reps can be extremely useful to a sales team, increasing lead conversion rates through regular nurturing and persistence.